BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-12-15 : fix import CSV, add some doc on how it works.
+Also improve admin backup part.
 - 2023-12-10 : add optional backup saves with Google Drive API.
 Also add context with timeout everywhere and simplify DB open.
 - 2023-11-20 : add var env for the executable file path + change port used
 - 2023-11-13 : auto update cookie when idle timeout reached, force new login when absolute timeout reached (all dates are generated with SQLite)